bhskr44/capstone-project-two/README.md

 # MicroFlix

 > This is a demo project illustrating a movie app.
 The app list out the movies that one can comment on it and like it.
+It loads diffrent movies eaach time the user reloads the page.

 ## Built With